 Description Use this option to specify the prescaler for the SWO clock.
-The CPU clock frequency is divided by the number specified as the prescaler.
-If data packets are lost during transmission, try using a higher prescaler value.
+The CPU clock frequency is set value is the highest possible frequency that the debug probe can handle.

 If this option is not specified, a prescaler value is set automatically.
-This automatically set value is the highest possible frequency that the debug probe can handle.
+This automatically

-I-jet/JTAGjet>SWO Configuration>SWO prescaler
+Project>Options>Debugger>I-jet>Trace>SWO prescaler